typpo/blog/source/_posts/2014-07-13-better-code-navigation-on-github.markdown

 We have some good tools for browsing within files, but what about other files?

-I decided to use GitHub's built in code search and integrate it more directly into the code browser.
+I decided to use GitHub's built-in code search and integrate it more directly into the code browser.
 Now, clicking on a token [will search for it](https://github.com/typpo/codenav/blob/master/src/inject.js#L202) across your current project.
 Search results are shown in the bottom third of the page: